- Who's SHE?

 Looking for a course that will help you getting started with your qualitative research project?
 Or are you feeling lost in data analysis or just in need of some critical reflection on your analysis?
-In this course we focus on essential moments of choice in the qualitative research process, in particular selecting your research design and selecting your analytical strategy.
+In this course we focus on essential moments of choice in the qualitative research process, such as selecting your research design and selecting your analytical strategy.
 These choices are inherently interconnected and will ultimately decide how you make sense of your data.

 Your own project is the central theme guiding you through the course.
 Depending on where you are in your study, you will get hands-on with designing your study or analyzing and interpreting your data.
-Ample opportunities for peer exchange, peer review and individual consultations with course leaders will enable you to reflect on and shape your own work, as well as learn about the moments of choice involved in qualitative research more broadly.
-A variety of sessions on core concepts and practices in qualitative research are offered during the week, in which we encourage reflection on how these concepts relate to your own project.
+Ample opportunities for peer exchange, peer review and consultations with course leaders will enable you to reflect on and shape your own work, as well as learn about the moments of choice involved in qualitative research more broadly.
+A variety of sessions on core concepts and practices in qualitative research are offered during the course, in which we encourage reflection on how these concepts relate to your own project.

 This course will get you started and/or further assist you in designing your study or analyzing your data.
 At the end of the course, you will: